t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Clients have the initiative to issue requests, while servers only respond to incoming requests.
 The same component might act as a client in some interactions and a server in others.
 Classic user agents (e.g., Web browsers) are always in the client role.
+Intermediaries have both roles, as they receive requests in server role and satisfy them by issuing their own requests in client role.
 Origin servers always have the server role and govern over the resources they host.

 Which resources exist and how they can be used is expressed by the server in so-called affordances.